belugabehr/springdn/README.md

 ### HDFS Read Path

 When an HDFS read request is transmitted to SpringDN, it uses the tuple (Block Pool ID, Block ID, Generation Stamp) to load the storage location and checksum information of the block.
 This information is used to locate and validate the block.
+It is important to note that the Storage ID need not be included (it is ignored by SpringDN) since the location of the block can be determined from only its unique tuple.

 ![SpringDN Read Path](resources/images/springdn_read_path.png)